waydabber/BetterDisplay/README.md

 An alternative (for some scenarios the only valid) approach is to create a mirrored dummy in order to use custom resolutions.
 This works for Sidecar and other non-native devices (like DisplayLink) and also enables scaling beyond the native resolution of the display panel on Apple Silicon (for added screen real estate).
 Follow these steps to do this:

 1. Start the app and locate the app menu (you'll see a BetterDisplay icon in the menu bar).
-2. In the app menu locate your display's name and click on the `Settings` sub-menu under it.
+2. In the app menu's Tools section locate the `Create New Dummy` option
-3. Click on the `Create Dummy for This Display` option.
+3. Click on the `Create and Configure for...` option at the bottom that matches your display.
 4. In the ensuing pop-up select `Connect and Set up Mirroring`.

 It's that simple.
 Afterwards you should see your dummy mirrored to your display where you can use the slider to change the resolution quickly.